Friday, 18 March 2016

 Seven Sorrows of the BVM

 Today, Friday in Passion week, is the feast of the Seven Sorrows of the BVM.
-It is of greater-double rite.
+It is of greater-double rite and its liturgical colour is white.
 In the Breviary and Missal the texts for the feast are found in the Sanctorale at the end of March.
-The liturgical colour of the feast is white.

 At Vespers yesterday morning the antiphons, Vadam ad montem etc, were proper to the feast and were sung with psalms 115, 119, 139, 140 & 141.
 The chapter, from Isaiah, was proper and the Office hymn was the moving Stabat Mater dolorosa.
 The antiphon on the Magnificat and collect were both proper to the feast.
-After the collect of the feast commemorations were sung of the St. Leo and of the Passiontide feria.
+After the collect of the feast commemorations were sung of the preceding feast of St. Patrick, of St. Cyril of Jerusalem and of the the Passiontide feria.
 At Compline Te lucis was sung with the Doxology Jesu, tibi sit gloria, Qui passus es pro servulis etc and the Dominical preces were omitted.

 At Prime and the other Hours the hymns are sung to the special tone of the Doxology Jesu tibi sit gloria, Qui passus es pro servulis, Cum Patre et almo Spiritu, In sempiterna saecula.
 At Prime the festal psalms are sung (Pss.
 53, 118i & 118ii).
 In the short responsory the verse Qui passus es propter nostram salutem is sung.
 The short lesson is proper to the feast Generationem ejus etc.